-- 2 Which product has the highest level of profitability as a percentage of its selling price? - 3 Which loses money? - 4 Which just breaks even? - 5 Which is the biggest money-spinner or cash cow, in terms of overall profit? - 6 Which product may be a loss leader, to encourage furniture stores to buy other, profitable products?

-28.2 Complete the sentences using correct forms of expressions from B opposite.

-- 1 She felt the organization was and wasting money on entertainment and luxury travel. - 2 UK tobacco companies have an advertising of £50 million a year. - 3 Orson Welles was supposed to make a film version of Heart of Darkness, but he ran, and the project was cancelled. - 4 The repair budget for Windsor Castle after the fire was $\pounds 40$ million.
-In fact, the repairs were completed six months ahead of schedule and $\pounds 3$ million - 5 Years of on investment in Britain's railways have left them in a very bad state. - 6 Planning the concert, they found they had forgotten to the singers, and could only pay the orchestra. - 28.3 Match the sentence beginnings (1-3) with the correct endings (a-c).
-The sentences all contain expressions from C opposite. - 1 There are economies of scale in hospital services; - 2 Some universities put more students into classes, - 3 The learning curve is very steep, - Over to you
+- 2 Which product has the highest level of profitability as a percentage of its selling price? - 3 Which loses money? - 4 Which just breaks even? - 5 Which is the biggest money-spinner or cash cow, in terms of overall profit? - 6 Which product may be a loss leader, to encourage furniture stores to buy other, profitable products? - 28.2 Complete the sentences using correct forms of expressions from B opposite. - 1 She felt the organization was ...... and wasting money on entertainment and luxury travel. - 2 UK tobacco companies have an advertising ...... of £50 million a year. - 3 Orson Welles was supposed to make a film version of Heart of Darkness, but he ran ....., and the project was cancelled. - 4 The repair budget for Windsor Castle after the fire was $\pounds 40$ million.
+In fact, the repairs were completed six months ahead of schedule and $\pounds 3$ million ...... - 5 Years of ...... on investment in Britain's railways have left them in a very bad state. - 6 Planning the concert, they found they had forgotten to ...... the singers, and could only pay the orchestra. - 7 Spending on books is rising as a proportion of total consumer ....... - 28.3 Match the sentence beginnings (1-3) with the correct endings (a-c).
+The sentences all contain expressions from C opposite. - 1 There are economies of scale in hospital services; - 2 Some universities put more students into classes, - 3 The learning curve is very steep,